-In my previous post, we talked about automation testing and the right time to start automation testing.
-In this post, we will talk about one more important topic ‘why automation testing’ or ‘why automated testing’.
+In my previous posts, we talked about what is automated software testing and the right time to start automation testing.
+In this post, we will talk about one more important topic ‘why automation testing’ or ‘why do we need automation testing?’

 This is one of the important questions mostly asked by manual testers because they are not always comfortable moving to automation testing.

 Sometimes they feel overloaded with the learning curve that requires moving to automation testing.
-They may also have a fear that automation testing will replace manually testing.
+At the same time, they may also have a fear that automation testing will replace manually testing.

-As you can see Mr. Rob is also little confused with a lot of things, thinking about automation testing.
+As you can see Mr. Rob is also little confused about a lot of things, thinking about automation testing.

-I think Mr. Rob and you both are afraid of learning these many new automation stuff and asking the same question why automation testing.
+I think Mr. Rob and you both are afraid of learning these many new automation concepts and asking the same question why automation testing is needed.

 So, what’s the best thing here?

-This article is full of stuff, Mr. Rob and you, are looking for and will surely put an end to all the assumptions.
+This article is full of automation fundamental concepts, Mr. Rob and you, are looking for and will surely put an end to all the assumptions.

 Why Manual Testing

 - Time – Manual testers may not have adequate time to investigate an alternative to manual testing, learn how to use automation testing tools, build and maintain automation script.